nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to quiz flashcards.
 2. SWEe! enters quiz mode.
-3. User enters `↓ key` to show answer.
+3. User requests to show answer.
-4. User enters `y`/`n` key depending on whether user answers the flashcard correctly.
+4. User indicates if the flashcard was answered correctly.
 5. SWEe! shows the next flashcard to quiz.

-    Steps 3-5 are repeated until the user finishes quizzing all flashcards or until the user enters `q` key to quit quiz mode.
+    Steps 3-5 are repeated until the user finishes quizzing all flashcards or until the user requests to quit quiz mode.

     Use case ends.